Immune Response to SARS-CoV-2 and Other Viruses

 To gain a better understanding of disease pathogenesis when modeling or studying viral infections, it is important to isolate and accurately characterize relevant immune cell subsets and their activation states.

-Early work on COVID-19 patients indicates lymphopenia with a substantial reduction in CD4+ T cells, CD8+ T cells, and total T cells.3 Others have reported that functional exhaustion of T cells and NK cells at the earlier stages of SARS-CoV-2 infection may contribute to a reduced ability to eliminate the virus, leading to disease progression.3,4 When studying immune cell exhaustion, EasySep™ can be used to isolate or enrich for NK cells and T cell subsets and ImmunoCult™ can be used for in vitro culture of human immune cells.
+Early work on COVID-19 patients indicates lymphopenia with a substantial reduction in CD4+ T cells, CD8+ T cells, and total T cells.3 Others have reported that functional exhaustion of T cells and NK cells at the earlier stages of SARS-CoV-2 infection may contribute to a reduced ability to eliminate the virus, leading to disease progression.3,4 Neutrophils from COVID-19 patients display excessive neutrophil extracellular trap (NET) formation, which has been implicated in the formation of NET-containing microthrombi and is associated with increased disease severity.5 When studying immune cell exhaustion, EasySep™ can be used to isolate or enrich for NK cells and T cell subsets and ImmunoCult™ can be used for in vitro culture of human immune cells.
 Accurate characterization of immune cell subsets and their activation states by flow cytometric analysis can be achieved by choosing from a range of human- and mouse-reactive antibodies.